Spring

 ArcGIS Pro involves using the raster calculator to perform the necessary mathematical operations on the input bands.
 NDVI is typically calculated using the near-infrared (NIR) and red bands from a multispectral image.

-1. Add County Dataset: Add your Samburu county dataset to the map.
+1. Add county dataset: Add your Samburu county dataset to the map.
 You can do this by going to the "Map" tab and using the "Add Data" button to import your county shapefile or feature class.

-2. Add Satellite Imagery: import Samburu County Landsat or Sentinel imagery containing the necessary bands (Red and Near Infrared) for NDVI calculation.
+2. Add satellite imagery: import Samburu County Landsat or Sentinel imagery containing the necessary bands (Red and Near Infrared) for NDVI calculation.
 You can add the imagery by going to the "Map" tab and selecting "Add Data" or using the "Add Raster Data" option.

 3. Calculate NDVI: Open the "Image Analysis" window by going to the "Analysis" tab and selecting "Tools."
 Use the "NDVI" tool to calculate NDVI from the available bands.